 roundpreschool years and most often present around family members

 - Wide estimates of prevalence rates (1 to 11 percent).
-In childhood, boys more likely than girls to have ODD; gender disparity diminishes by adolescence
+In childhood, boys more likely than girls to have an ODD diagnosis; gender disparity diminishes by adolescence

 - Linked to inconsistent, neglectful, or overly harsh parenting, temperament.
 Possibly neurobiological markers.